sgoudham-university/Winston-Bot/README.md

 - [x] Host bot on Virtual Private Server (Running Ubuntu 20.04) for 24/7 uptime
 - [x] Configuration file to store Environment variables
 - [ ] Include Asynchronous Programming Methods for API retrieval

-## Installation

-You can deploy an instance of Winston on your own server with the steps below!

-## Configuration

 ## API Issues